-Potential Build Out Total Land Use Totals

-Single-Family Dwelling Unit or Duplex 75 units 606 Residential units

-Accessory Dwelling Unit 308 units

-Multi-Family Dwelling Unit 223 units

-Net Commercial 258,213 sf
+Dwelling Unit or 75 units Duplex 606 Accessory Residential 308 units Dwelling Unit units Multi-Family 223 units Dwelling Unit Net Commercial 258,213 sf

 Crested Butte is facing...

 ...
 Uncertainty of change

 Navigating change in the 21st century is its own challenge, especially for a town like Crested Butte.
 This community has a rich history of preserving its character, holding fast to its beliefs, and proudly being the "Town that said 'Hell No!'" to large-scale mining.
 The community's tradition of holding boundaries and staying true to its values can serve as a powerful tool for proactively navigating the challenges ahead.
 While it may be tempting to wish for no more change, the reality is that change will continue, and if left unmanaged, it may not reflect the needs or desires of the community.
 It's natural to fear change-it holds deep meaning for this Town and its community.
 The thought of adapting or changing perspectives can be intimidating, particularly when it feels like the future of something cherished is at stake.